Legal Advice for Compensation Insurance Claims & TPD Payouts

 Sexual harassment and discrimination at work are illegal and governed by anti-discrimination, equal employment opportunity, human rights, and workplace relations laws.

-Discrimination occurs when someone suffers an ‘adverse action’ such as being fired or demoted because of their ethnicity, religion, or gender.
+Workplace discrimination occurs when someone suffers an ‘adverse action’, such as being fired or demoted, because of their ethnicity, religion, or gender.

-Bullying occurs when an individual’s unreasonable behaviour towards another or others threatens health or safety in the Workplace.
+Bullying occurs when an individual’s repeated unreasonable behaviour towards another or others threatens their health or safety in the workplace.
 However, they do not need to be bullying someone based on a person’s characteristics, and adverse action does not need to have happened.

-2) Request that they cease the behaviour.
+Request that they cease the bullying behaviour.
 Make sure your bully understands you do not find their behaviour acceptable.
 Document these conversations.

-3) Seek the counsel of a third party: your union representative, HR counsellor, or OH&S rep.
+Seek the counsel of a third party: your union representative, employment lawyer, HR counsellor, OH&S representative, or bullying lawyer.

-4) Investigate the policies and processes of your Workplace.
-For example, what documentation does your employer have to manage this conduct?
+Investigate the policies and processes of your Workplace.
+What documentation does your employer have to manage this conduct?

-6) Other options are available if you believe your employer has failed to address Workplace bullying appropriately.
+Other options are available if your employer has failed to address workplace bullying appropriately, like contacting our workers' compensation team.

-Ask Our QLD Bullying and Harassment Compensation Lawyers for Legal Advice
+Ask a QLD Workplace Bullying Lawyer for Advice

-You may be eligible to file a legal claim if workplace bullying or harassment is causing you psychological trauma.
-WorkCover has a Queensland workers’ compensation plan that covers various physical and psychological injuries supported by employer premiums.
+If you are experiencing workplace bullying and diagnosed with a mental health condition, you could be eligible to file a workplace bullying claim.
+WorkCover is the Queensland workers’ compensation scheme that covers various physical and psychological injuries supported by employer premiums.

 If your WorkCover claim is approved, you may be eligible for weekly payments for your time off work, reimbursement of your medical and similar expenses, and, in some situations, a lump sum payment for permanent impairment.